 The Ministry of Education in Zambia and the government’s Inclusive Schooling Programme (INSPRO) aim, as far as possible, to allow children with special educational needs to remain in mainstream schools.
 That said, special-needs education is still somewhat limited in Zambia.
 While the need for integrated classes is recognised, few schools can afford the resources and staff to support this, particularly in public schools.

 There are a few special schools scattered across Zambia that cater specifically for learners with disabilities and special needs, but private and international schools are more likely to offer learning support programmes to a greater diversity of learning needs.
 We recommend that expat parents contact the schools directly to find out what support services they offer.

 Tutors in Zambia

 There are tutors available in Zambia, but mainly in the bigger cities and other expat enclaves.
-Whether students don't want to feel left behind academically, would like to learn a local language, or need extra support close to exam time, private tutors can help prepare and support children.
+Whether students want to remain ahead of the academic curve, would like to learn a local language, or require extra support close to exam time, private tutors can help prepare and support children.
 The best way to find a tutor is by making inquiries from the child's school, networking, and getting info from other expat families.
 A number of private tutoring companies can also be found online.